 Qualifications & Educational Support

-Policies and pathways that provide consistent standards for educators to achieve higher education
+Policies and pathways that strengthen career pathways and access to degrees and credentials and provide consistent standards for educators to achieve higher education

 Work Environment Standards

-Standards for providing safe and supportive work environments for early educators
+Standards for providing safe, supportive work environments for early educators

 Workforce Data

-State-level collection of important data on the size, characteristics, and working conditions of the ECE workforce
+State-level collection of data on the size, characteristics, and working conditions of the ECE workforce

 Our Focus